 The Civil Aviation Authority of Sri Lanka (CAASL) regulates Sri Lanka’s aviation industry and has implemented several national policies to promote sustainable aviation practices.
 These policies aim to reduce the industry’s environmental impact while also promoting economic growth and social development.

-One of the key policies implemented by the CAASL is the National Sustainable Aviation Policy, which outlines the government’s commitment to promoting sustainable aviation practices in Sri Lanka.
+One important policy from the CAASL is the National Sustainable Aviation Policy.
+This policy shows the government’s promise to support sustainable aviation practices in Sri Lanka.
 This policy emphasizes reducing greenhouse gas emissions, promoting renewable energy sources, and implementing sustainable waste management practices.

-Another critical policy implemented by the CAASL is the National Noise Management Policy, which aims to minimize the impact of aircraft noise on local communities.
-This policy sets out guidelines for aircraft noise management, including using noise abatement procedures, implementing noise insulation programs for affected communities, and establishing noise monitoring systems.
+Another important policy from the CAASL is the National Noise Management Policy.
+This policy aims to reduce the impact of aircraft noise on nearby communities.
+This policy provides guidelines for managing aircraft noise.
+It includes using noise reduction procedures and creating noise insulation programs for affected communities.
+It also involves setting up noise monitoring systems.

 Overall, the CAASL’s national policies on sustainable aviation demonstrate Sri Lanka’s commitment to promoting sustainable development in the aviation industry.
-By implementing these policies, Sri Lanka is taking a proactive approach to reducing the aviation industry’s environmental impact while promoting economic growth and social development.
+By using these policies, Sri Lanka is working to reduce the aviation industry’s harm to the environment.
+At the same time, it is promoting economic growth and social development.

 Sri Lanka’s Commitment to ICAO’s Environmental Goals